pjl1995/CTracker/README.md

 # CTracker (ECCV2020 Spotlight)

 Official implementation in PyTorch of **Chained-Tracker** as described in [Chained-Tracker: Chaining Paired Attentive Regression Results for End-to-End Joint Multiple-Object Detection and Tracking](https://arxiv.org/abs/2007.14557).

+The video introduction of CTracker is uploaded to [Youtube](https://www.youtube.com/watch?v=UovwAgKys88).

 The codes is tested with PyTorch 0.4.0.
 It may not run with other versions.